zonArt/openlp/documentation/manual/source/troubleshooting.rst

 I chose to use a web Bible but it did not download the entire Bible
 ===================================================================

-Due to copyright restrictions OpenLP can not download an entire Bible.
+Due to copyright restrictions OpenLP cannot download an entire Bible.
 It can only download the section you search for.
 If you do not have an internet connection where you intend to use OpenLP you will need to have another source for scripture.
 For more information please see :ref:`bibleimporter` for more options to acquire Bibles.